raku-community-modules/App-InstallerMaker-WiX/README.md

     # By default, the PATH will be ammended to include both bin and site bin
     # directories, meaning that every binary will be exposed (including the
     # bundled MoarVM/Rakudo).
-This may be useful if you want to make a Perl 6
+This may be useful if you want to make a Raku
     # distribution with modules, for example.
 On the other hand, if you are
     # making an installer for an application that just happens to be written in
-    # Perl 6, it's not so good.
+    # Raku, it's not so good.
 If this `expose-entrypoints` section is included,
     # then a folder will be created and added to path, which only contains
     # launch scripts for the apps mentioned below (it should match the name of
     # the application's entrypoint(s)).
 Note that you can't include names like